lmarburger/mimetic_poly_alloy/README.md

 Here you can see that a match at the start of a word ranks much higher than in the middle.
 More examples can be found in the [accompanying tests][tests].

+## Usage

+Mimetic Poly-Alloy uses the same API as Quicksilver.
+Drop the JavaScript file on your site and use the `score` method on a string of keywords.
+Give it a string to search for and it will return a score as a float.

+    list_of_keywords.score(search)

 ## Note on Patches/Pull Requests

 * Fork the project.